Status: Active use

 Area: France

 Built and fitted out by first owner Geoff Thurston as WOODBINE for use on the River Lee.
 Design based on Weston Farmer’s "Feeble" published in ‘The Rudder’ Dec 1943 in the USA.
 Originally fitted with Stuart Turner 5A engine.
 First steamed 1990.
 About 17 hulls were taken from the mould before it was decommissioned.
 Featured in Classic Boat magazine, August 1991, pp55-57.
 1993 sold to Thomas Fraser, Leicester, renamed CEFLEX.
 Later owned by Frank Dell, Barnet and name reverted to original.
 Oct 1997 to Bob Shearer.
 Nov 2000 to Mike Tester.
 2005 to TJ.Cornelius.
 Feb 2008 to Joël Druel, France.
-Since 2008, Woodbine has totaled 880h and traveled 3122km
+Since 2008, Woodbine has totaled 994h and traveled 3547km

 Status: Undergoing restoration

-Area: UK-Solent
+Area: UK-Wales